hellgrenj/sagas/README.md

 The Notification service is built with Go
 sales-app-sim and monitoring-sim are Deno scripts.

+The RabbitMQ management UI is exposed on localhost:15672 (guest/guest)

 The databases are not exposed on localhost so you need to ``kubectl port-forward <podname> 5432:5432`` (for Postgres) or ``kubectl port-forward <podname> 27017:27017`` (for MongoDB) to access them locally (with DBeaver and mongosh or what ever tool you prefer).

 **Order Fulfillment flow (as a choreographed saga)**